E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/surfaces/readme.rst

 To compile and run the code you need to have installed the CUDA-toolkit (>=8.0) and have a CUDA enabled GPU device (see http://docs.nvidia.com/cuda/#axzz4ZPtFifjw).
 For the MPI library the OpenMPI 3.1.0 has been used.

 The DL\_MESO code is developed using git version control.
 Currently, the multi GPU version is under a branch named ``multi_GPU_version``.
 After downloading the code, checkout the GPU branch and move to the ``DPD/gpu_version/bin`` folder.
-Modify the Makefile to use the correct GPU architecture (sm_XX) and check if the CPP flags are supported (i.e.: -DAWARE_MPI for CUDA\_aware\_MPI support, -DOPENMPI for OpenMPI library, -DHWLOC for hwloc support).
+Modify the Makefile to use the correct GPU architecture (sm_XX) and check if the CPP flags are supported (i.e.: -DAWARE_MPI for CUDA\_aware\_MPI support, -DOPENMPI for OpenMPI library, -DMVAPICH for MVAPICH library and -DHWLOC for ``hwloc`` support).
 Make sure nvcc is installed (or CUDA toolkit module loaded).
 Then, compile using ``make all``.
 Resume:

 .. code-block:: bash